PGT/Postgraduate Taught use only

 Welcome to Microsoft 365 Copilot Chat

-Copilot is an advanced AI assistant designed to help users with a wide range of tasks and questions.
+Copilot is a generative AI assistant designed to help users with a wide range of tasks and questions.
 Copilot understands natural language, making interactions smooth and intuitive.
-You can ask Copilot anything, and it will provide accurate and helpful responses.
-Typical uses include:
+You can ask Copilot anything, and it will provide content and/or helpful responses.

 Ways University Staff Can Use Copilot Chat

-Copilot is an excellent tool, but please remember to check the output it gives before using it.
+Copilot is an excellent tool, but it is not a substitute for human insight or judgement; please remember to check the output it gives before using it.

 About Copilot